-In contrast, the right panels reflect the dynamics of the private platform, where a distinctive pattern emerges.
+In contrast, the right panels in Figure \ref{fg:unemployed_vacancy_month_aggregate} reflect the dynamics of the private platform, where a distinctive pattern emerges.
 Unlike Hello Work's part-time flow from unemployed to employed, workers on this platform do not automatically leave after securing a match, which retains a larger pool of active users.
 The number of registered users increases gradually, while the number of vacancies rises sharply, especially post-2022, leading to a notable rise in labor market tightness ($V/U$).
 This reflects an expanding demand for spot employment opportunities.
 The hiring count in Panel (b) shows a rapid upward trajectory starting around 2022, underscoring a marked increase in successful matches.

-Panel (c) illustrates the job and worker finding rates ($H/U$ and $H/V$), highlighting significant differences compared to Hello Work.
+In Figure \ref{fg:unemployed_vacancy_month_aggregate}, Panel (c) illustrates the job and worker finding rates ($H/U$ and $H/V$), highlighting significant differences compared to Hello Work.
 The job finding rate ($H/U$) continues to rise, reaching values close to 1.3, indicating that each worker matches with multiple vacancies per month.
-On the other hand, the worker finding rate ($H/V$) remains stable around 0.8, suggesting that 80\% of the available jobs are successfully filled.
+On the other hand, the worker finding ratio ($H/V$) remains stable around 0.8.
+Because $V$ is the number of postings, this reflects hires per posting rather than a position-level fill probability.
 This pattern demonstrates the platform's increasing efficiency in matching workers to vacancies.
 It indicates a maturing spot labor market that still exhibits strong growth.